venkateshkuppusamy/AspNetCoreTest/README.md

  406 -- Not Acceptable.
 When the server could not respond with request resource representation. eg Appliation/xml, but api supports only         application/json.
  415 -- Unsupportable media type status.
 When the content is different type and api doesnt suppor this type.
  409 -- Conflict status.
 When the update of a resource fails due to race condition.

  500 -- Internal server error.
 Any logic exception, connectivity issue, memory issue errors are sent back as 500.

+ How routing is done in this project?
+ What is a statup file?
+ Url naming and right conventions?
+ How API docummentation is done?
+ Response data format, business validation?